 The War ended in 1865, after which Maury eventually became a lecturer at the Virginia Military Institute in Lexington, Virginia.

 In his lifetime, Maury received a large number of honorary degrees and awards including the Kosmos Medal of Humboldt, the Prussian Gold Medal of Science, and the Austrian Gold Medal of Science.

-At different times, four U.S. Navy ships have been named for Maury: three named USS Maury and one USS Commodore Maury.
+Four U.S. Navy ships have been named for Maury: three named USS Maury and one USS Commodore Maury.
 Lake Maury, a reservoir in his home state of Virginia is named after him.